Charleston Law celebrates faculty, student excellence at annual Awards Day ceremony

-Charleston School of Law hosted its annual Awards Day ceremony on Tuesday.
+The Charleston School of Law hosted its annual Charleston Law Review induction ceremony on Friday.

 The newest members of the editorial team were determined through a rigorous writing competition.